 Write ten sentences using the past participles made, lost, and gone.

-Write ten sentences using "either, or" and "neither, nor."
+Write five sentences using "either, or."

 In this passage, the blanks need to be filled with appropriate words depending on which correlative conjunction is used.
 To make changes, click on the blank and delete it.
 Then, fill in the space with one of the following words: or, neither, not only, both.

-Not Only, But Also; Both, And
+Not Only, But Also

-5.2a.
-Use Colons and Commas in a List
+5.2a Use colons and commas in a list

 In this story, the lists need commas or colons.
 Click on a word to write in punctuation.